- This event has passed.

 > Or call 216-721-9020 with a credit card

-- Arrival Time: Guests are encouraged to arrive at the Artists Archives by 4:30pm so they can browse the eggs on display, receive their clues and instructions, and enjoy refreshments before heading to the cemetery at 5:30pm sharp!
+- Arrival Time: 4:30pm.
+Guests will have an hour to browse the eggs on display, enjoy refreshments, and receive their instructions before heading to the cemetery with their guides at 5:30pm.

-- Parking: Free parking is available in our adjacent lot, on East 123rd Street, as well as in the Circle Health Services lot located across Euclid Avenue from the gates of Lake View Cemetery.
-Please, do not park in the cemetery.
+- Parking: Free parking is available in the Archives’ adjacent lot, on East 123rd Street, as well as in The Centers Clinic lot located across Euclid Avenue from the gates of Lake View Cemetery.
+DO NOT PARK IN THE CEMETERY.
+Your car might end up spending the night (see map below).

 Need special accommodations?
 We’re happy to help!
-Email email@example.com to plan your visit or call 216-721-9020 for assistance.
-If you have mobility issues, we recommend reaching out prior to the event so we can tailor your experience to fit your needs!
+Email firstname.lastname@example.org to plan your visit or call 216-721-9020 for assistance.
+The gallery where the event is being held is NOT wheelchair accessible as there are two steep steps prior to the door.
+If you have mobility issues, we recommend reaching out prior to the event so we can tailor your experience to fit your needs.
+We’re looking forward to seeing you!

 Long before University Circle became a destination with many of the cultural institutions that now grace Wade Oval, there was Lake View Cemetery.
 Founded in 1869 by pioneering leaders of Cleveland, Lake View is one of the largest and most beautiful garden cemeteries in the United States.
 Modeled after the Victorian and Edwardian garden cemeteries of France and England, Lake View is filled with dramatic natural landscapes, curved roadways, artful plantings, and carefully designed monuments.
 It was designed as a rural retreat for urban dwellers to reconnect with the beauty and healing qualities of nature.